 Independence Palace (or Reunification Palace) is an attractive sight in Ho Chi Minh City.
-Built in 1966, on a 12-hectare campus in the center of Saigon, included 3 main floors, 1 terrace, 2 mezzanines, ground floor, 2 basements and a landing platform for helicopters.
+Built in 1966, on a 12-hectare campus in Saigon’s center, it included 3 main floors, 1 terrace, 2 mezzanines, a ground floor, 2 basements, and a landing platform for helicopters.
 Independence Palace was the workplace of the President of the Republic of Vietnam during the Vietnam War.
-It is tied to the vicissitudes of history, events of the times and anecdotes about feng-shui.
+It is tied to the vicissitudes of history, events of the times, and anecdotes about feng-shui.

 Address: 135 Nam Ky Khoi Nghia Street, District 1

 Opening hours: 7:30 am – 11:00 am; 13:00 pm – 16:00 pm

 Located in the city’s heart, Nguyen Hue is a 670m long walking street from Ho Chi Minh City Hall to Bach Dang Wharf, Saigon River.
 It is the most lavish street in the city, home to high-class hotels and business centers.
 Come to Nguyen Hue, do not forget to visit building number 42, also known as the Cafe Apartment, go there, choose a windowpane, enjoy a cup of coffee and admire the whole splendor of Saigon!

 Ho Chi Minh City is the crossroad of culinary cultures, from Oriental cuisine to Western cuisine.
 In this city, you can find typical dishes from all parts of Vietnam, from Com Lam of the Northwest to Hu Tieu of the Mekong Delta.
 The must-try dishes when coming to this southern land are Com Tam, Goi Cuon, Hu Tieu, Cafe Sua Da, and Banh Mi.